marmelab/react-admin/docs/FilteringTutorial.md

 ### Custom Filter Button

-The `<PostFilterButton>` shows the filter form on click.
+The following component shows the filter form on click.
 We'll take advantage of the `showFilter` function:

 ```jsx
 import { useListContext } from 'react-admin';